 - Recognise achievements through creating your own certificate designs

 - Explore other award schemes that may be more suitable to you and your group such as RSPB’s Wild Challenge, Institute for Outdoor Learning’s National Outdoor Learning Award, Woodland Trust Green Tree School Awards, Archaeology Scotland’s Heritage Hero Awards or The Caley’s Grow and Learn Award (Scotland)

 - Link to other campaigns and resources that offer things to do, such as Mission:Explore, OPAL, Simple Pleasures or Woodland Trust Nature Detectives

 - Use your plans to encourage suitable participants and staff in your organisation to work towards a John Muir Award

-If you are still unsure, please contact a member of staff before filling out a Proposal Form.
+If you are still unsure, please contact email@example.com before filling out a Proposal Form.